 In packet idle mode no Temporary Block Flow (see subclause 6.6.4.2) exists.
-Upper layers can require the transfer of a LLC PDU which, implicitly, may trigger the establishment of TBF and transition to packet transfer mode.
+Upper layers can require the transfer of LLC PDUs which, implicitly, may trigger the establishment of one or more TBFs and transition to packet transfer mode.